solace-fi/solace-docs/docs/dev-docs/contracts/interface/IMaster.md

   function farmIndices(
   ) external returns (uint256)
 ```
-Given a farm address, returns its id.
+Given a farm address, returns its ID.

 Returns 0 for not farms and unregistered farms.